nimajneb2/rebrickable-api-via-python/README.md

 ---

 ## Examples
-If you don't have an API key you can use these examples:
+If you don't have an API key you can use these examples.
+I have included cached JSON files for the following examples:

-element_id = 4119698
++ element_id = 4119698
-part_num = 3001
++ part_num = 3001
-color_id 10
++ color_id 10

 ---